allena29/brewerslabng/pyconfhoard/README.md

 ### Datastore

+*Note: these examples are outdated... they don't show the extra '/root' level which has been added*

 #### Python Access

 The manipulation of the datastore is the responsibility of `PyConfHoardDataStore` which makes use of the dpath library to provide the navigation.
 The schema is a straightforward JSON structure.
 The overall structure of the **user data** is maintained, each container and leaf have a '__schema' leaf whcih provides detail about the node (i.e. it's a config node, it's this type of data).